-Friends and peers in the Los Angeles LGBT community know me as a couples therapist working predominantly with gay men and same sex couples.
-Often my single friends half-jokingly say – “You work with gay couples, and what about us, Harel?
-How about some words of advice for the single guys here?”
-Of course, I am happy to share my insights with my fellow gay men.
-The main advice for all of the single gay men out there, who would like to change their relationship status, is simple: Start with Yourself.
-Creating our desired relationship takes quite a bit of personal work.
-Instead of waiting for the man of your dreams to sweep you off your feet, let’s use our time productively to get relationship-fit so when he knocks on your door, you are ready!
+Friends and peers in Los Angeles know me as a couples therapist working with heterosexual as well as LGBTQI+ couples and gay men.
+Often my single friends half-jokingly ask – “What about us, Harel?
+How about some words of advice for the singles here?”
+The main advice for all of the singles is simple: Start with Yourself.
+Creating a beautiful relationship takes quite a bit of personal work.
+Instead of waiting for the partner of your dreams to sweep you off your feet, let’s use this time productively to get relationship-fit so when they knock on your door, you are ready!

-In case you were wondering, these relationship principles are universal, and are not specific to gay men and same-sex couples.
+In case you were wondering, these relationship principles are universal and are not specific to straight or gay same-sex couples.
 However, some things are unique to the LGBT community.
-After a decade of psychotherapy experience doing couples therapy and marriage counseling with gay couples I have noticed great deal of shame-based trauma gay men endure.
-We carry the burden of internalized homophobia and shame, which play out and create destructive outcomes within our relationship.
-Our personal histories are studded with experiences of marginalization, rejection, and abuse.
+After a decade of psychotherapy experience doing couples therapy and marriage counseling, I have noticed a great deal of shame-based trauma gay men endure.
+We carry the burden of internalized homophobia and shame, which play out in destructive ways in our relationship.
+Our personal histories at times are studded with experiences of marginalization, rejection, and abuse.
 Often people closest to us inflict the deepest wounds.
-It means that for gay men there might be more healing to do in order to get relationship-fit.
+It means that for gay men and LGBTQI+ people there might be more healing to do in order to get relationship-fit.
 Greater challenge means greater reward.
 Let’s get to it.

 How can Relationship Help assist me in creating the relationship I want?